mpaf/pingdom_clone/README.md

 ## Running from docker

-If you have docker installed, you can run this application simply by running the following commands:
+If you have docker installed, you can run this application simply by running the following commands at the root of the project:
 ```sh
   (sudo) docker build -t pingdom_clone .
   (sudo) docker run -d -p 8080:8080 pingdom_clone